blackbuild/anno-docimal/README.md

 ## Why JavaDoc and not GroovyDoc?

 My main goal is good IDE support without the need for special plugins.
 Once again, the main use case is KlumAST, which is designed to be use from normal Java code.
-Since I don't need any GroovyDoc features, GroovyDoc has not een widely adopted anyway, JavaDoc seems a better common ground.
+Since I don't need any GroovyDoc features, GroovyDoc has not been widely adopted anyway, JavaDoc seems a better common ground.